marc-jones/phd_thesis/content/03_winter/05_floral_genes.md

 Instead, the main difference between the varieties is a delay in the increase of floral activators post-cold in the winter variety, suggesting that the vernalization requirement is acting to repress the floral transition through influencing the expression of all homologues.
 This is in line with the findings at the global level, where vernalization was found to delay development (section \ref{section:winter:som}).

-Although there is not evidence for a vernalization specific regulatory network, certain *B.\ napus* homologues of floral integrators do exhibit different regulatory behaviour in the winter variety.
+Although there is not evidence for a vernalization-specific regulatory network, certain *B.\ napus* homologues of floral integrators do exhibit different regulatory behaviour in the winter variety.
 Analysis of *BnFT* copies suggests that certain copies are more vernalization sensitive than others, with the A2 and C2 copies exhibiting a more severe reduction in expression across the entire time series relative to the A7 and C6 copies.
 These findings contradict with results from other studies of vernalization requiring lines of *B.\ napus*, where the A7 and C6 copies were silenced prior to cold, while the A2 copy was expressed[@wang_promoter_2012].
 The response of the *BnFT* genes to vernalization, therefore, may be variety specific.